 - Four members appointed by the Council in accordance with its statutes.

-Current Council Members (current as at 1 June 2012)Appointed by the Minister of Tertiary Education
+Current Council Members (current as at 1 September 2013)Appointed by the Minister of Tertiary Education

 Graeme is a former Dean of the Faculty of Commerce (University of Canterbury) and a partner in Deloitte - an international accounting and consulting organisation.
 He has been an advisor on tertiary education issues for tertiary education institutions and Crown entities.
 Graeme is a former Board member of the New Zealand Qualifications Authority and a member of the Finance and Investments Committee of the University of the South Pacific Council.

 |Mr John Clayton (Deputy Chair) (1 May 2010 to 30 April 2014)|

 John Clayton, QSM, JP, is a dairy farmer from Ikamatua.
 He has held various positions including Chair of the West Coast Regional Council, Councillor on the Buller District Council, Trustee of Development West Coast, President of West Coast Federated Farmers, Chair West Coast Saleyard Co., Chair of Westland Veterinary Services, and positions on other farming and community related organisations.
 John has excellent knowledge of the West Coast region, especially in the Grey Valley/ Reefton area.